SvetlanaRedkina/Mutiple-Tables/README.md

   style="width: 250px; height: 200px">
 # Mutiple-Tables

-Writing tangled SQL queries is among my favorite work challenges 😊.
+Writing meticulous SQL queries is among my favorite work challenges 😊.
 I love pondering on how to improve my queries and pushing myself into looking for new solutions 🙋.
-I find it particularly interesting to manipulate data which I extract from a variety of tables.
+I find it particularly interesting to manipulate the data which I extract from a variety of tables.
 This project is an example of what I often do when I am working with multiple tables.

 ## So what do we do in this project ❓